How to Perform a Content Audit

 To do this, go to Google Analytics 4 (GA4) and click Reports > Engagement > Pages and Screens in the left navigation menu.
 Here, you can find an overview of the most viewed content or pages (which is very important for your SEO content audit).

-As you can see on the screenshot above, GA4 uses a combination of metrics to track engagement on your website, such as users, views, new users, average engagement time, event count, unique user scrolls, conversion, and total revenue.
+As you can see on the screenshot above, GA4 uses a combination of metrics to track engagement on your website, such as views, active users, average engagement time, unique user scrolls, conversion, and total revenue.

 Interpret your content audit data